YueWenbo/yuewenbo.github.io/about.md

 ## About this page

-This github page is used to show my academic path since undergraduate study.
+This GitHub page is used to show my academic path since undergraduate study.
 It includes a [complete CV](cv.md), a  list of articles generated from everyday thoughts (a blog, more likely) and (will include) future synthesis from reading and learning.

 The theme of this blog is designed with no theme.
 The design language is 'simple'.
 Only essential text content and link between pages are used.
-All pages are written in [Markdown](https://daringfireball.net/projects/markdown/) and simpley deployed in Github repository.
+All pages are written in [Markdown](https://daringfireball.net/projects/markdown/) and simple deployed in Github repository.

 > A guide of how to deploy GitHub pages can be found [here](https://pages.github.com).